NASHP’s Proposal for a State Purchasing Pool for Prescription Drugs

 NASHP’s proposed State Rx Purchasing Pool builds on State Employee Prescription Drug Plans, leveraging the state’s purchasing power and PBM terms to offer non-state employers, small groups, and individuals the state’s negotiated discounts and favorable terms to reduce prescription drug costs for a larger population.
 NASHP developed the following checklist of considerations and steps for implementation of a State Rx Purchasing Pool.

 - Identify the intended population.
-Decide whether the state wants to extend the State Rx Purchasing Pool to self-funded employers, insurance carriers offering coverage to small group market and/or individual
+Decide whether the state wants to extend the State Rx Purchasing Pool to self-funded employers, insurance carriers offering coverage to small group market and/or individual market.

 - How to reach uninsured individuals?
 If the state wants to reach uninsured individuals, the state could rely on insurance carriers to offer the State Rx Purchasing Pool on a standalone basis with individual premiums or adopt a (or adapt an existing) state prescription drug discount card program to allow otherwise uninsured individuals to purchase drugs under the discounts negotiated by the State Rx Purchasing Pool.